virtualgoodsdealer/deleted2020/readme.md

 # Deleted 2020

-`/scripts` folder - holds python scripts and their outputs for pulling data from gmail and generating markdown post files
+`scripts` folder - holds python scripts and their outputs for pulling data from gmail and generating markdown post files

 `_data` folder - json file for displaying post images